barrydevp/problems/README.md

 # Competitive Programming Problems

-This project contains source code written in Rust, Zig, Python for solving CP problems at VNOJ, DMOJ, Codeforces and Leetcode.
+This project contains source code written in Rust, Zig, Python for solving CP problems at VNOJ, DMOJ, Codeforces, Atcoder and Leetcode.